fleschutz/PowerShell/Docs/check-symlinks.md

-## check-symlinks.ps1 - Checks every symlink in a folder (including subfolders)
+## check-symlinks.ps1 - Checks every symlink in a folder

-This script checks every symlink in a folder (including subfolders).
+This PowerShell script checks every symlink in a folder (including subfolders).
 Returns the number of broken symlinks as exit value.

 ## Parameters